 Following the successful protection of a Deposit, The DPS will provide confirmation of protection and other information to the Landlord and Tenant as detailed further in Section 12.
 The Landlord must provide the Prescribed Information to the Tenant.

 At the end of the Tenancy, the Landlord and Tenant should attempt to agree the basis for part or all the Deposit to be returned by the Landlord to the Tenant.

 If there is a Dispute regarding the return of all or part of the Deposit the Dispute will be dealt with in accordance with these Insured Scheme Terms and Conditions (see Sections 17 to 21) unless The DPS is notified otherwise in writing.

-If a Tenant has no current address for the Landlord or the Landlord fails to respond to the Tenant’s written notice asking whether the Landlord accepts that the Tenant should be paid some or all of the Deposit within 14 calendar days of the end of the Tenancy, the Tenant should follow the End of Tenancy process (as detailed in Section 17).
+If a Tenant has no current address for the Landlord or the Landlord fails to respond to the Tenant’s written notice asking whether the Landlord accepts that the Tenant should be paid some or all of the Deposit within 14 calendar days of the end of the Tenancy, the Tenant should follow the End of Tenancy process.

 What happens after the deposit has been protected?

 DPS will provide written confirmation that a Deposit is protected to you the landlord by post or your email address.